amaranth-lang/amaranth/docs/glossary.rst

  **Memory-mapped peripheral**
   Hardware devices, mapped to the memory address space of a :ref:`microprocessor<Microprocessor>`, are known as memory-mapped peripherals.

   The memory data bus moves information bi-directionally between the CPU and memory via store (write) and retrieve (read) signals.
-A memory-mapped peripheral behaves just like physical memory but isn't physical memory.

 .. _Microprocessor: